 Physical server pros

 This is the only reason why someone would need to order a dedicated server.
 So let’s face it, if we have a physical server with 8 GB of RAM and a dual-core CPU, and make an exact virtual machine replica with the same parameters, the physical server will provide much better results.
 That is because the physical server will not suffer the performance bottlenecks that are present at the virtual machines.

 Virtual server cons

 - Lower performance compared with the dedicated servers

-As it has been previously explained, the VMs offer slightly less performance than the physical servers because of a number of reason.
+As it has been previously explained, the VMs offer slightly less performance than the physical servers because of a several of reasons.
 Mainly the reason is a performance bottleneck that is between the VM and the hypervisor itself.
-In most of the cases, this is irrelevant because this drawback can be easily solved with making clusters of three or more virtual servers.
+In most of the cases, this is irrelevant because this drawback can be easily solved with clusters of three or more virtual servers.
 Lastly, with the SSD drive technology coming into play the performance of the VMs has been greatly increased.

 Virtual server pros

 The physical servers where the VMs are located can host hundreds of VMs.
 The resources are then divided among the VMs and so the VMs take very little resources on the parent host thus greatly reducing their price.

 - Simplified management